derek-chui/Football-Analytics/README.md

 - **Source(s)**: [FBref](https://fbref.com/en/squads/8cec06e1/2024-2025/Wolverhampton-Wanderers-Stats)
 - **Folder**: [Project 1](./Project%201/)
-- **Summary**: For my first project and being a fan I decided to analyse data from Wolves.
+- **Summary**: High progression at Wolves is largely a byproduct of chasing games rather than effective control.
+Lower possession with more selective progression is more strongly associated with positive results.
+For my first project and being a fan I decided to analyse data from Wolves.
 I was already familiar with the squad and its problems so this was a natural starting point.

 <details>
   <summary>1.6 - Progressive Passes by Game State</summary>